visit-dav/visit/src/doc/dev_manual/test_suite.rst

 Testing on Non-Baseline Configurations
 """"""""""""""""""""""""""""""""""""""

-When running the test suite on platforms other than the currently adopted baseline platform or when running tests in modes other than the standard modes, the ``--pixdiff`` and ``--avgdiff`` command-line options will be very useful.
+When running the test suite on platforms other than the currently adopted baseline platform or when running tests in modes other than the standard modes, the ``--pixdiff`` and ``--avgdiff`` command line options will be very useful.

-For numerical textual results, there is also a ``--numdiff`` command-line option that specifies a *relative* numerical difference tolerance in numerical textual results.
+For numerical textual results, there is also a ``--numdiff`` command line option that specifies a *relative* numerical difference tolerance in numerical textual results.
-The command-line option ``--numdiff=0.01`` means that if a numerical result is different but the magnitude of the difference divided by the magnitude of the expected value is less than ``0.01`` it is considered a **Pass**.
+The command line option ``--numdiff=0.01`` means that if a numerical result is different but the magnitude of the difference divided by the magnitude of the expected value is less than ``0.01`` it is considered a **Pass**.

 When specified on the command line to a test suite run, the above tolerances wind up being applied to *all* test results computed during a test suite run.
 It is also possible to specify these tolerances in specific tests by passing them as arguments, for example ``Test(pixdiff=4.5)`` and ``TestText(numdiff=0.01)``, in the methods used to check test outputs.